In the UK we take clean tap water for granted, yet in Dubai it is a topic at the centre of debate:

 - Moreover, it would now be written into tenancy contracts that the landlord would have to arrange regular cleaning of water tanks in their building

-Dubai: Last year, the Dubai Municipality said that as part of a new Food Code, restaurants would be encouraged to offer free tap water — from this year, 2020 — to reduce the use of single-use plastics.
+Last year the Dubai Municipality said that as part of a 2020 amendment to the national Food Code, restaurants would be encouraged to offer free tap water to reduce the use of single-use plastics.

-This was suggested at the sidelines of the Dubai International Food Safety Conference in November where an official added that as part of the changes, landlords would also be liable for the condition of water tanks in private residences — and it would now be written into tenancy contracts that the landlord would have to arrange regular cleaning.
+This was suggested at the sidelines of the Dubai International Food Safety Conference in November, where an official added that as part of the changes landlords would also be liable for the condition of water tanks in private residences.
+In addition it would now be written into tenancy contracts that the landlord would have to arrange regular cleaning.

 Iman Al Bastaki, Director of the Food Safety Department at Dubai Municipality, said that the Food Code said nothing about making tap water mandatory in hotels and restaurants — and that tap water could only be consumed if tanks and pipes were cleaned, maintained and laboratory tested by Emirates International Accreditation Centre (EIAC)-approved facilities.

 The Food Code says that if the hotel/restaurant is providing filtered tap water, it "must be safe".
 This is not a new requirement.
 The Food Code says that the water "must be potable, whether it is for bottles or ice".
 Don’t forget that ice is produced in machines that run on tap water.

 Effectively this means that the water before the meter is already safe, and Dubai Electricity and Water Authority (DEWA) confirmed this.

 “The quality of the water that DEWA provides up to the meter meets the highest internationals standards and is in accordance with World Health Organisation (WHO) standards".

 "However, DEWA recommends that all water tanks and internal connections be in accordance with its specifications.
 Tanks should be regularly cleaned and maintained to prevent blockages and ensure the quality of the water.”